jonathanking/protein-transformer/README.md

  is responsible for manipulating and generating protein structure and sequence data.
 Many other research documents are currently included in `research/`, but are not needed to run the script.

-  This project, including its documentation, is currently under development.

 ## Installation

 To run this code, it's recommended to first perform a developmental install of the package with pip in your current